 Consider Rudy Ruettiger.
 If you love motivational movies, you've heard of the movie Rudy.
 His dream was to play football for Notre Dame.
-But, his grades suffered because of dyslexia.
+But his grades suffered because of dyslexia.
 On top of that, he wasn't the biggest guy on the team, either.
-Nevertheless he didn't let any of that stop him.
+Nevertheless, he didn't let any of that stop him.
 He refused to listen to the people who told him to give up on his dream.
 He didn't see a learning disability or physical size as limitations.
 He persevered and worked around them - even if he had to work ten times as hard as anyone else.

 If you're a Harry Potter fan, you know J. K. Rowling's story.
 As one of the most successful authors in modern history, you might assume she easily attained success and fame.
 However, depression, failure, disappointment and rejection were her constant companions.
 She refused to let the opinions of others, losing her support system, or delays because of life events stop her.
 She pushed through.
 And for that reason, the rest is history.

 Marlee Matlin, deaf from the age of 18 months, didn't see deafness as a limitation.
 She began acting at age 7 and has been nominated for countless Emmy's and Golden Globe's, and in fact has won her share of awards.
 As an author, actor and activist, she has used what others might see as a limitation as a launchpad to change the world.

 Perspective is Everything